An inch here or there can make an outfit go from sharp to sloppy, fast! This is especially true for tie length.

 We’ve been pleased to see the resurgence of the square tip tie, most commonly seen in knit ties.
-It’s a bit of a vintage flavor that can add to your overall style points!
+It’s a bit of a vintage flavour that can add to your overall style points!

 Be Realistic Of Your “Natural” Posture

 We’ve all been there, standing to attention in the morning while getting dressed, but is that really your natural posture?
-Over that day / next few minutes, as you “fall back” into your natural posture, the tie shall become too long.
+Over that day or even within a few minutes, you’ll “fall back” into your natural posture, and the tie will be too long.

 Standard Tie Vs Long Tie Length